 Auction sale is a method &f selling an asset to a person in competition in the presence of public bidders.
 The person offering the highest bid (highest amount of money) is given the property thus auctioned.
 Generally, the Sale is done by giving a public notice in the press.

-Audit is the verification (searching examination) of all books of accounts, vouchers, etc., by an auditor, a specialized person; this is done to see that they are properly kept and that no fraud has been committed by the party maintaining these books.
-This checking job is generally conducted at regular intervals such as half yearly or annually.
+The audit is the verification (searching examination) of all books of accounts, vouchers, etc., by an auditor, a specialized person; this is done to see that they are properly kept and that no fraud has been committed by the party maintaining these books.
+This checking job is generally conducted at regular intervals such as half-yearly or annually.

 Average Due Date